Coast Guard Defense Attorneys

 - Forfeiture of all pay and allowances

-- Confinement for 2 years
+- Confinement for two years

 - Dishonorable discharge